 Tranche A is over seven (7) years with a rate of interest fixed at 5.50% per annum and a total value of \$240 million.
-Tranche A - Equal semi-annual payments of principal payable in arrears commencing six months after issue date with a 50% balloon payment due at maturity.
-The maturity date of this facility is 30th March 2023.
+Tranche A - Equal semi-annual payments of principal payable in arrears commencing six months after issue date with a 50% balloon payment due 30 March 2023.
+This is to be refinanced.
 The effective interest rate is 2.87%.

 Tranche B is over fifteen (15) years with a rate of interest fixed at 6.25% per annum and a total value of \$120 million.
 Tranche B - Equal semi-annual payments of principal payable in arrears commencing six months after issue date.
-The maturity date of this facility is 30th March 2031.
+The maturity date of this facility is 30 March 2031.
 The effective interest rate is 3.48%.

 Tranche C is over twenty (20) years with a rate of interest fixed at 6.90% per annum and a total value of \$40 million.
 Tranche C - Equal semi-annual payments of principal payable in arrears commencing six months after issue date.
-The maturity date of this facility is 30th March 2036.
+The maturity date of this facility is 30 March 2036.
 The effective interest rate is 3.53%.